siderolabs/cluster-api-provider-talos/docs/GCE.md

 - In GCE, create an external IP address for each of your desired masters.
 Take note of these IPs for the next step.

-- Edit `master-ips.yaml`, `platform-config-master`, and `platform-config-workers.yaml` with your relevant data.
+- Edit `master-ips.yaml`, `platform-config-master.yaml`, and `platform-config-workers.yaml` with your relevant data.

 - From `config/samples/cluster-deployment/gce` issue `kustomize build | kubectl apply -f -`.

-- The talos config for your master can be found with `kubectl get cm -n cluster-api-provider-talos-system talos-test-cluster-master-0 -o jsonpath='{.data.admin\.conf}'`.
+- The talos config for your master can be found with `kubectl get cm -n cluster-api-provider-talos-system talos-test-cluster-master-0 -o jsonpath='{.data.talosconfig}'`.